Available on All Plans

 How long does it take for my funds to be deposited?

-Our goal is too make your life easier - so we work incredibly hard to get your money into your account fast!
+Our goal is to make your life easier - so we work incredibly hard to get your money into your account as quickly as possible!

 Changes to Billing Plans

 Brightwheel's billing platform is flexible and can be configured to best fit the unique needs of your center.
 With that in mind, changing billing plans and modifying charges should be done in a way that is understandable to both the school and the parent making payments.

 How do I change a student's billing cadence?